Native Bird Care of Sisters, Oregon

 Food Choice:

-• Avoid the fillers generally (milo, wheat, corn) as they are tossed out generally and collect under feeders.
-(They also attract starlings and mice).
+• Avoid all seed mixes with fillers - milo, wheat, corn - as they are tossed out and collect under feeders.
+(They also attract starlings, house sparrow, and mice).

 Picture